capitalch/trace/tracking.md

 21. Taking up the correct prices etc.
 22. Mapping the ui with megaData
                                                                                         23. receipts in 0.00 format
                                                                                         23. Address management with payment methods change
+24. Address mapping when institution sales selected
+25. validations
+26. Email and SMS
+27. Sale return

 ## Planning